ttspackage/tts/README.md

 validate_hashObject(url, x)
 [1] "not correct"
 ```
+Take note: conformation proces on Stellar network takes 6 seconds.
+If you validate a hash when the transaction is not confirmed,

-Remember to store the provided url for later use!
+the result will be 'not correct'.
+And remember to store the provided url for later use!

 ## 'Helper functions'
 The package includes some helper functions: